jameshreaver/PowerEstimator/README.md

 ```

 ---
-> Developer by James Reaver in February 2020.
+> Developed by James Reaver in February 2020.